cvent/hogan/README.md

 ## Purpose

-The purpose of this project is to generate config overrides in XML so that we can keep a template up to date, and populate values on the fly with ease at build time.
+The purpose of this project is to generate config overrides so that we can keep a template up to date, and populate values on the fly with ease at build time.

 ## Installation